 Would you like to know more about the sights you pass by while running?
 Then join this casual run through Central Park.
 During this 5k running tour, the guide will explain all about the famous hotspots as you jog by.
 Do you have the energy to go for a longer run?
 Then this 6.5k Central Park Running Tour might be for you.

 Running over the Brooklyn Bridge

 Another hotspot to check out for a run is the Brooklyn Bridge.
 Take the subway to Brooklyn and run back towards Manhattan.
 If you’ve been eating too many hotdogs, you can also run to Brooklyn first and then run back.
 Don’t forget to stop every once in a while to enjoy the skyline views.

 Running in Manhattan

 Manhattan offers many more places for a good run.
 They’re perhaps less known but might be just as fun.
 You can even jog through the busy area surrounding Times Square.
 During The Running Tour over The Crossroads of the World, you’ll discover Times Square, Grand Central Station, and Rockefeller Center.

-In Lower Manhattan you can also discover the roots of New York.
+In Lower Manhattan, you can also discover the roots of New York.
 This is the area where immigrants entered the country and left their marks at South Street Seaport and City Hall.
 Join The America’s Roots Running Tour to discover these places.
-You’ll also pass by Ground Zero and 9/11 Memorial.
+You’ll also pass by Ground Zero and the 9/11 Memorial.